Appendix D: Automated SSI Open Process

 Description of Alerts

-The following alerts are used in the new process.
+The following alerts are used in the Automated SSI process.
 Alerts must be created and made available for review the day the case is processed.
-CAOs can look at the TTYP Alert Type System Reference Table for more information.
+CAOs can look at the WLD Alert Types Reference Table (R00417) under CAO Utilities in the eCIS Standalone Module for more information.

 Notices

-The process will create the following notices when it takes action on a case.
+The Automated SSI process will create the following notices when it takes action on a case.

-NOTE: No stop notice is created if an MNO/NMP case or budget is closed and SSI is opened for one individual.
+NOTE: No stop notice is created if an MA case or budget is closed and SSI is opened for one individual.